 SHAN ZU Ceramic Knife

 A good chef relies on the highest quality knives to make food taste and look better.
 If you are a chef or you aspire to become one, maybe for your family, ensure that you get the SHAN ZU Ceramic 8″ Knife.
 The knife’s blade is long enough to enable you slice, chop mince and dice anything from fruits, bread, fish, boneless meat, or vegetables.
 The 8″ handle is ergonomically created to prevent accidents and eliminate hand fatigue while the knife’s blade remains sharp even after use.

 No micro-organisms will gather into the handle or the blade so you can rest assured that this knife will stay clean even if you use plain water to wash it.
-The blade of SHAN ZU Ceramic Knife remains in a perfect state up to 15 years, meaning there is no need of sharpening it.
-Moreover, it comes with a sheath which protects the knife when storing it.
+The blade is food oil and acid-resistant.
+Its blade remains in a perfect state for up to 15 years, meaning there is no need of sharpening it.
+Moreover, it comes with a sheath that protects the knife when storing it.

 The quality of a kitchen knife is known by the features of its handle and blade and how easy it is to manoeuvre.
 The 7″ blade is manufactured using ceramic crushed by diamond wheels to microscopic sizes which guarantees perfect sharpness even after use.
 The other invention is its black blade which goes through a hot-isostatic press, a complicated process to ensure high durability of the kitchen knife.